Written By Pavel D’silva

 eCommerce fulfillment service companies provide sellers with the most efficient and cost-effective way of transporting the goods from the Sellers’ fulfillment service company’s warehouse to the customer.
 It basically comprises the post-order placement experience of the customer.

-Thus, the fulfillment stage is integral to both the B2B market and B2C segments and the entire eCommerce industry.
+Thus, the fulfillment stage is integral to both the B2B market and B2C business segments and the entire eCommerce industry.

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.